ChickenTenders2/FoodLink/README.md

 - Click on "Save Preferences" to save changes

 My Account Settings:
-- Click on either "Username" or "Name" fields, modify to change them (email is unchangable)
+- Click on either "Username" or "Name" fields, modify to change them (email is unchangeable)
 - Click on "Update Profile" to save changes

 Delete Settings: